gsi-ee/dabc/README.txt

 5. Use executable "dabc_exe you_file.xml" for single node applications,
    "dabc_run you_file.xml" for multi-node applications

-6. Read the DABC online documentation (on dabc.gsi.de) for further information how to configure the DABC and how to use the GUI!
+6. Read the DABC online documentation (on https://dabc.gsi.de) for further information how to configure the DABC and how to use the GUI!

 Please contact the DABC developer team for any bug reports and wishes!